DeanLemans/deanlemans.github.io/content/00-raw/index.md

 title: 00 Raw
 tags:
   - exclude
+modified: 2025-11-11
 ---

 Also know as the true part of my site, i dont want to maintain 2 site (normal and professional 'image'), so i just decided to create a excluded folder in my site that is for normal use.

-this is the true site/side of my site, the normal porion is filtered for work/profesional use.
+this is the true site/side of my site, the normal porion is filtered for work/professional use.

 Alt titles:
 True site
 Hidden
 Casual
 Truth
 Behind the scenes